robertdj/RDP/README.md

 In this example we see from the [{bench}
-package](https://bench.r-lib.org) summary that {RDP} is more than 1000 times faster and using 10 % of the memory.
+package](https://bench.r-lib.org) summary that {RDP} is more than 1000 times faster and use only a fraction of the memory.

 # Acknowledgements